Lazer-1/lazer-1.github.io/content/blog/how-jettons-work-on-ton-with-sharding-in-mind-part-1/index.md

 +++
-title = "How Jettons work on TON with sharding in mind" date = 2024-07-01 authors = ["9oelm"] sort_by = "date"
+title = "How Jettons work on TON with sharding in mind (Part 1)" date = 2024-07-01 authors = ["9oelm"]
+sort_by = "date"